shubhamsarda00/COL341-Machine-Learning/Assignment2.2/README.md

 2. **train_a.py**

-Command to run the script: **python neural_a.py input_path output_path param.txt**
+Command to run the script: **python train_a.py train_data.csv test_data.csv model.pth loss.txt  accuracy.txt**

-The input training and test files for the toy dataset (filenames will remain same as provided) are present in **input_path** directory (closing \ also present in the path).
-We initialise a neural network with the parameters provided in the **param.txt** file (absolute path to param.txt including the filename) and write weights and predictions to **output_path** directory (closing \ also present in the path).

-Note: param.txt will contain 8 lines specifying epochs, batch size, a list specifying the architecture ([100,50,10] implies 2 hidden layers with 100 and 50 neurons and 10 neurons in the output layer), learning rate type (0 for fixed and 1 for adaptive), learning rate value, activation function (0 for log sigmoid, 1 for tanh, 2 for relu), loss function (0 for CE and 1 for MSE), seed value for the numpy.random.normal used for weights initialization.
-The order will be the same as here.
-3 weights will be written to the output path for each layer in form of numpy arrays in w_l.npy file where l is the index (starting from 1) of the layers 1 to output layer (example: for architecture[100,50,10], the weight files will be w_1.npy, w_2.npy and w_3.npy).
-The predictions will be a 1-D numpy array written to the output path as predictions.npy file.
-Sample parameter files are available in **sample_params** folder of **src** directory.
+It trains the model associated with part A on the Devanagri dataset (complete path including filename in **train_data.csv**) and dumps the **model.pth** file in the same directory as your .py script.
+It further keeps track of average training loss for each epoch and test accuracy after each epoch wrt to the public test set  (complete path including filename in **test_data.csv**) containing labels in the last column.
+It then writes these loss and accuracy values for every epoch in a separate line in **loss.txt** and **accuracy.txt** respectively.

 3. **train_b.py**

-Command to run the script: **python neural_b.py input_path output_path param.txt**
+Command to run the script: **python train_b.py train_data.csv test_data.csv model.pth loss.txt  accuracy.txt**

-Everything is same as **neural_a** except **input_path** contains the Devanagri dataset files.
+It trains the model associated with part B on the CIFAR-10 dataset (complete path including filename in **train_data.csv**) and dumps the **model.pth** file in the same directory as your .py script.
+It further keeps track of average training loss for each epoch and test accuracy after each epoch wrt to the public test set  (complete path including filename in **test_data.csv**) containing labels in the first column.
+It then writes these loss and accuracy values for every epoch in a separate line in **loss.txt** and **accuracy.txt** respectively.

 4) **train_c.py**

-Command to run the script: **python neural_c.py input_path output_path param.txt**
+Command to run the script: **python train_c.py train_data.csv test_data.csv model.pth loss.txt  accuracy.txt**

-Here, **input_path** and **ouput_path** remain same as in part B. Here the file **param.txt**, to which the complete absolute path will be provided, will contain 1 line which will be a list specifying the architecture (just the way it is specified in param.txt for part a).
-The code must not exceed a time limit of 300 seconds.
-The script trains the specified model with the optimal parameters found and writes the weight files after training to the output path in the same format as in  part a.
-It also writes a text file to the output path with the name "my params.txt" specifying each of the following in a new line for your best parameters: number of epochs, batch size, learn rate type (0 for fixed 1 for adaptive), learn rate value (initial value in case of adaptive), activation function (0 for log sigmoid, 1 for tanh, 2 for relu), loss function (0 for CE an 1 for MSE), optimizer type (0 for vanilla SGD, 1 for momentum, 2 for nesterov, 3 for RMSprop and 4 for adam, 5 for nadam), seed value for the numpy.random.normal
+It trains the model associated with part C on the CIFAR-10 dataset (complete path including filename in **train_data.csv**) and dumps the **model.pth** file in the same directory as your .py script.
+It further keeps track of average training loss for each epoch and test accuracy after each epoch wrt to the public test set  (complete path including filename in **test_data.csv**) containing labels in the first column.
+It then writes these loss and accuracy values for every epoch in a separate line in **loss.txt** and **accuracy.txt** respectively.

-We use the optimal hyperparameters found for both the architectures using experimentation in "Part C" section of Assignment2.1.ipynb file.
+We use the best model architecture and optimal training specifications found using experimentation in "Part C" section of Assignment2.2.ipynb file.
+Details of the experiments done and final model implemented can be found in **report.pdf**.

 5) **test_a.py**

-Command to run the script: **python neural_d.py input_path output_path**
+Command to run the script: **python test_a.py private_test_data.csv trained_model.pth pred.txt**

-Here, **input_path** and **ouput_path** remain same as in part B. The script trains the best architecture along with best parameters (found using experimentation in "Part D" section of Assignment2.1.ipynb file).
-It produces the weight files to output path in the same way as specified for part a).
-It also write a text file to the output path with the name my params.txt specifying each of the following in a new line for your best parameters:number of epochs, batch size, learn rate type (0 for fixed 1 for adaptive), learn rate value (initial value in case of adaptive), activation function (0 for log sigmoid, 1 for tanh, 2 for relu), loss function (0 for CE an 1 for MSE), optimizer type (0 for vanilla SGD, 1 for momentum, 2 for nesterov, 3 for RMSprop and 4 for adam, 5 for nadam), architecture (list specifying architecture, [100,50,10] implies 2 hidden layers with 100 and 50 neurons and 10 neurons in the output layer), seed value for the numpy.random.normal
+It loads the pretrained model weights (using torch.load()) and generate the predictions corresponding to the given test data (complete path including filename in **private_test_data.csv**).
+It also generates **pred.txt** which contains prediction labels for test data samples in separate lines.

 6) **test_b.py**

-Command to run the script: **python neural_d.py input_path output_path**
+Command to run the script: **python test_b.py private_test_data.csv trained_model.pth pred.txt**

+It loads the pretrained model weights (using torch.load()) and generate the predictions corresponding to the given test data (complete path including filename in **private_test_data.csv**).
+It also generates **pred.txt** which contains prediction labels for test data samples in separate lines.

 7) **test_c.py**

-Command to run the script: **python neural_d.py input_path output_path**
+Command to run the script: **python test_a.py private_test_data.csv trained_model.pth pred.txt**

+It loads the pretrained model weights (using torch.load()) and generate the predictions corresponding to the given test data (complete path including filename in **private_test_data.csv**).
+It also generates **pred.txt** which contains prediction labels for test data samples in separate lines.

+**Note**: **private_test_data.csv** for all the test scripts should **not** contain the label column.
+Pretrained weights for models can be found in **pretrained_weights** folder of **src** directory.

 ### Libraries Required